highcharts/sonification-studio/README.md

 ### Publish

 To build and publish to GitHub pages, set the app version in `package.json`, run `npm run publish`, commit, and push.
+Commit message should be `Release vX.X.X.`.
+After pushing, add a new release on GitHub, with a tag corresponding to the release version.

 The contents of the `docs` directory is served on the GitHub pages site.
 The app releases are versioned in `docs` in order to allow for user testing different versions, and avoiding confusion around which version is being tested.

 ### Tests